 So, what social media site do you utilize for professional use?

-The reality is that you really need to pick one platform and focus your attention on it, as it will take too long to run profiles on all of them.
-The key to knowing which one is right for you is knowing where your audience hangs out and what each offers.
+You really need to pick one platform and focus your attention on it, as it will take too long to run profiles on all of them.
+The key to knowing which is right for you is knowing where your audience hangs out and what each offers.

 Option #1 - Pinterest